dani007200964/Shellminator/docs/markdown_pages/main_page.md

   This way it is more flexible and you doesn't have to create a class for every peripheral.

+## Installing

+Shellminator is available as library for both PlatformIO and Arduino IDE.

+For more advanced cases such as custom commands you should add CommanderAPI, also available from the libraries or at this location: https://github.com/dani007200964/Commander-API

+## Running

+The examples folder contains example instructions for learning how to run and use Shellminator.
+Support for WiFi and Serial is included.
+For more advanced command examples look at https://github.com/dani007200964/Commander-API/tree/master/examples

+Those advanced examples include commands for changing/reading the pins and scanning WiFi networks that are available.

 \htmlonly

 <iframe width="560" height="315" src="https://www.youtube.com/embed/O2su8kXg1X8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>